 Your church may be Africa so far as that is concerned, but thru a paper all our own, we will become neighbors and be able to talk or commune with each other thru its columns.
 Your trials will be my trials your problems will also be mine.
 Our perplexities can by co-operative prayer, be taken to the throne of grace where we cast our cares upon Him who careth for His own.
-Thereby a relationship infinitely closer than ever before existed will be the result, and the desire of our hearts will be realized, know about it.
-When we know each other better, the distance will not be so great between us; we'll be listening in on the radio.
+Thereby a relationship infinitely closer than ever before existed will be the result, and the desire of our hearts will be realized.